broesamle/RustWorkshop/minimals/README.md

 ^C
 [~/projets/RustWorkshop/minimals/ac_printserve]$
 ```

-We recognise that we have to terminate the program execution hitting `Ctrl+C` (last two lines).
+We recognise that we have to terminate the program execution hitting `Ctrl+C`.

 ### Print from other threads via the `printqueue`

-This requires other threads to have (write) access to `printqueue`!!!
+This requires other threads to have access to `printqueue`!!!

-Rust will certainly prevent us from this solution for good reasons:
+Rust will certainly prevent us from this naive solution, for good reasons:

 ```
 . . .
 for num in 0..10 {